canonical/python-libmaas/doc/client/other.md

 # Other objects

-There are several other object types available via _viscera_.
+There are several other object types available via the client API.
 Use ``dir()`` and tab-completion to dig around interactively, or read the code; we've tried to keep it readable.